-I found relatively little in written records on how early cave artists made their paintings.
+I found little in written records on how early cave artists made their paintings.
 If I wanted to show what cave artists might have used to create their art, I should make my own implements and paints and duplicate their paintings using materials and methods that would have been available to them.
 This meant attempting to think as an early cave artist would have thought.
 I would need to discard the tools I was using, like pocket knives, spatulas, plastic and metal containers and commercially available brushes, and begin a kind of experimental archaeology.
-I had already decided to make art my livelihood and this new path seemed like the beginning of a whole new adventure.
+I had already decided to make art my livelihood, and this new path seemed like the beginning of a new adventure.
 So, apart from using a rifle to shoot an animal, all other processes would be accomplished using what I could find in the veld.

 Colours from rock and bone